StingraySoftware/HENDRICS/docs/scripts/cli.rst

       --deorbit-par DEORBIT_PAR
                             Parameter file in TEMPO2/PINT format
+      --red-noise-filter    Correct FFT for red noise (use with caution) --known-freq KNOWN_FREQ
+                            Spin frequency (Hz) of a previously known solution.
+                            When given, the search becomes targeted: candidates close to the solution, extrapolated to the epoch of this observation, are charged far fewer trials than in a blind search.
+The solution must be known *beforehand*: picking it after looking at the periodogram invalidates the correction
+      --known-fdot KNOWN_FDOT
+                            First frequency derivative (Hz/s) of the known solution
+      --known-fddot KNOWN_FDDOT
+                            Second frequency derivative (Hz/s^2) of the known solution
+      --known-pepoch KNOWN_PEPOCH
+                            Reference epoch (MJD) of the known solution --known-par KNOWN_PAR
+                            Parameter file in TEMPO2/PINT format containing the known solution, as an alternative to --known-freq and friends
-      --red-noise-filter    Correct FFT for red noise (use with caution) --loglevel LOGLEVEL   use given logging level (one between INFO, WARNING, ERROR, CRITICAL, DEBUG; default:WARNING)
+      --loglevel LOGLEVEL   use given logging level (one between INFO, WARNING, ERROR, CRITICAL, DEBUG; default:WARNING)
       --debug               set DEBUG logging level